Thursday, August 1, 2024

 Sure there can be averages.
 But averages do not make a rule, and in this case when there are average non-biological differences between men and women it is the result of the majority buying into the myth that there are differences.
 But when there are many exceptions to any so-called rule, there is in fact no rule.
 Such is the case with gender.

 And there are many, many exceptions to the notions of "feminine" or "masculine." so many in fact that there is no rule that all males or all females have any specific psychological, mental, character or personality traits or characteristics that pertain only to their gender and not the other.
 "Masculinity" and "femininity" are entirely manmade myths, just as Jim Crow represented a racial myth.
 Differences between people are individual only, not determined by gender.
-And even biology is fluid, or there would be no androgynous people.
+And even biology is fluid, or there would be no androgynous or intersex people.
 Did God make a mistake when He created them?

 Food for thought: if we celebrated individuality instead of emphasizing gender differences, what might become of the tragic people we see who suffer so much mental and emotional anguish, many eventually mutilating their bodies based on the false idea that they were somehow put into the wrong one?
 What if they were allowed, no encouraged to express their real selves in the body in which they were born?
 What if the world no more taught (and tried to enforce) what is "feminine" or "masculine" and instead allowed people to just be who they are?